isomerpages/moe-greenridgepri/_joy-of-learning/Positive Education (Pos Ed).md

 **(iv)**&nbsp;**Growth Mindset @ Home**

 Parents play an important role in nurturing a growth mindset too!
-GM postings are shared regularly on our school’s official [Facebook](https://www.facebook.com/Greenridge.Primary.Official/) account, to guide parents in fostering a home environment that values effort, learning and resilience, helping their child to lay a foundation for lifelong learning and fulfillment.
+GM postings are shared regularly on our school’s official [Facebook](https://www.facebook.com/Greenridge.Primary.Official/) and [Instagram](https://www.instagram.com/greenridge.primary.official/) account, to guide parents in fostering a home environment that values effort, learning and resilience, helping their child to lay a foundation for lifelong learning and fulfillment.
 Check out some of our GM A-Z posters for parents!

 ![](/images/Joy%20of%20Learning/POS%20ED/PosEd2024_2.png)